Podcast in English

 Bulgarian National Radio © 2025 All Rights Reserved

-MEP Ilia Lazarov: There is no reason for inflation to occur in Bulgaria
+"Strasbourg Calling" MEP Ilia Lazarov: There is no reason for inflation to occur in Bulgaria

-"The example of Croatia is very important, because at the same time that there was inflation after the adoption of the euro in Croatia, in neighboring Hungary, where the forint remained and the euro was not adopted, there was higher inflation, which means that this inflation at that time was not a result of Croatia entering the eurozone, but of macroeconomic indicators and it was reflected much worse where the euro was not adopted, in this case Hungary, so this example cannot be given for Bulgaria."
+"The example of Croatia is very important, because at the same time when there was inflation after the adoption of the euro in Croatia, in neighboring Hungary, where the forint remained and the euro was not adopted, there was higher inflation, which means that this inflation at that time was not a result of Croatia entering the eurozone, but of macroeconomic indicators and it was reflected much worse where the euro was not adopted, in this case Hungary, so this example cannot be given for Bulgaria."

 This was stated to the Bulgarian National Radio by MEP Ilia Lazarov from the EPP in an interview from the European Parliament in Strasbourg for BNR's programme "Strasbourg Calling" hosted by Irina Nedeva and Angelina Piskova.

-"Let's not forget that Croatia really entered the eurozone in 2023, that is, exactly the year after the outbreak of the war in Ukraine, and then inflation was indeed widespread, but it has nothing to do with membership or not in the eurozone," commented MEP Nikola Minchev from "Renew Europe":
+"Let's not forget that Croatia really entered the eurozone in 2023, that is, exactly the year after the outbreak of the war in Ukraine, and then inflation was indeed widespread, but it has nothing to do with membership nor the eurozone," commented MEP Nikola Minchev from "Renew Europe":

-"In fact, according to Eurostat data, the inflation index of inflation in Croatia, added by entering the eurozone, is measured between 0.04% and 0.2%, which is a very minimal and negligible value.
+"In fact, according to Eurostat data, the inflation index in Croatia, added by entering the eurozone, is measured between 0.04% and 0.2%, which is a very minimal and negligible value.
 This inflation in their case started in 2022 after the outbreak of the war in Ukraine, and it has nothing to do with membership in the eurozone."

 English publication: Rositsa Petkova